-23. The Key Employees were selected because of their unique operational and historical knowledge of the Schurman Group's businesses, and the vital role they played in the daily operations of the business and the Sale.
-Without a KERP, the Schurman Group faced a heightened risk that Key Employees would leave the Schurman Group to find employment elsewhere.
-The Schurman Group concluded that these Key Employees would be difficult and expensive, if not impossible, to replace, especially since the Schurman Group expected to cease operations by the end of March 2020.
+- 17. As described in the March Boucher Affidavit, the Schurman Group implemented the KERP to retain 28 personnel (the "Key Employees") during the orderly wind-down of its operations.
+The Key Employees had knowledge, experience and expertise that was essential to maintain the Schurman Group's operational stability and the success of the Sale. - 18.
+The KERP was implemented because the Schurman Group faced a heightened risk that Key Employees would leave to find employment elsewhere before the Sale was completed.
+It would have been extremely challenging to replace the Key Employees as the Schurman Group expected to cease operations by the end of March 2020.
 Even if the Key Employees could have been replaced, training new hires would have been costly and time consuming, and would have distracted the Schurman Group from operating its businesses and pursuing a value-maximizing Sale.